MadhavWalia/Pounce-bot-/README.md

 -Playing music from spotify/YouTube </br>

 ### Tech Stack:
-The bot has been made using discord.py and uses API integrations.
+The bot has been made using discord.py and uses Mongo DB and Google Sheets API and Reddit API.

 ### Commands
 ---